lijiaying/lijiaying.github.io/README.md

 ## Research Interest
-Software-related topics, especially software testing.
+Software testing, verification, or other security-related, learning-related topics

-#### Software testing/debugging/analysis
+#### !@#$^&()
-I am full of ideas related to software testing, including traditional softwares, AI systems, and smart contracts.
+I am full of ideas related to software testing/debugging/analysis/verification, including traditional softwares, AI systems, and smart contracts.
-Collaborations or discussions on testing-related topics are welcome.
-Let's do something that can indeed help developers.
+Collaborations or discussions are welcome.

-Drop me an email.
+Drop me an email and let's do something that can indeed help the community.

-#### Software verification/reasoning, constraint solving
-I have some expertise in software verification, includeing traditinoal softwares, AI systems, and smart contracts.
-Discussions are welcome.

-#### Topics in system, security, algorithm, and PL
-I do not have expertise in these fields but I am keeping my eyes on them.
-Any discussions are welcome and I am really appreciate that.

 ## Preprint